Get Started Now

 (5) the masters thesis component, which consists of a 25-page document.

-The following masters degrees are offered through both VIU and CTS:
+The following masters degrees are offered through both VICS and CTS:

 - Master of Ministry (M.Min)